Almost all eCommerce or online retail websites display products on pages of search results.

 Get additional information on the page with Relative Select commands

-6. Click on the plus button beside Begin new entry in products, and add a new Relative Select command.
+6. Click on the plus button beside Select products, and add a new Relative Select command.

 7. Click on the first product's name, then click on the first product's price below it.
 The relative selection should automatically select the price for every product.